Is a Correction Looming Ahead for Nxt-ID Inc. (NXTD)

 NXTD’s Market Performance

-NXTD stocks went down by -15.51% for the week, with a monthly drop of -11.51% and a quarterly performance of -14.75%, while its annual performance rate touched 56.26%.
-The volatility ratio for the week stands at 14.15% while the volatility levels for the past 30 days are set at 12.88% for Nxt-ID Inc..
-The simple moving average for the period of the last 20 days is -7.61% for NXTD stocks with a simple moving average of -25.33% for the last 200 days.
+NXTD stocks went up by 2.13% for the week, with a monthly drop of -10.92% and a quarterly performance of -4.91%, while its annual performance rate touched 13.14%.
+The volatility ratio for the week stands at 9.96% while the volatility levels for the past 30 days are set at 13.35% for Nxt-ID Inc..
+The simple moving average for the period of the last 20 days is -2.74% for NXTD stocks with a simple moving average of -24.54% for the last 200 days.

 Analysts’ Opinion of NXTD